SAP-archive/teched2020-DT269/exercises/ex2/README.md

 ## Step 2.3 - Create an upload function, process ITCM domain event

 function **itcm-func-upload**</br>
-The upload function provide REST API for mobile App upload invoice pic, calling a third party OCR service, extract remark base on the pic, update claim related with remark and pic as an attachment.
+The upload function provide REST API for mobile App to upload invoice pic, calling a third party OCR service, extract remark base on the pic, update claim with the remark, and the pic as an attachment.

 Write code in function source.
 ![](/exercises/ex2/images/e2-func-upload-source.png)